A Tahoe Ski Resort Ditches Its Name, Saying It's Racist And Sexist

 "The Washoe People have lived in the area for thousands of years," Tribal Chairman Serrell Smokey said in a statement.
 Noting the tribe's reverence for its history, he added, "We are very pleased with this decision; today is a day that many have worked towards for decades."

-The name Squaw Valley will live on in maps, in part because it's also attached to another place in California — a community in Fresno County.
+Th old name will live on in maps, in part because it's also attached to another place in California — a community in Fresno County.
 As a resort executive told member station KUNR last year, the similar names prompted the U.S. Postal Service to dub the post office in the ski resort's valley as Olympic Valley, due to its hosting of the 1960 Winter Olympics.

-Earlier this year, officials in Fresno County's Squaw Valley also discussed the idea of changing the name, setting off a debate in that community over both the appropriateness of the term and who should get to decide if it should change.
+Earlier this year, in a part of Fresno County with the same name, officials also discussed the idea of changing the name, setting off a debate in that community over both the appropriateness of the term and who should get to decide if it should change.

 "This name lends itself to complicity," Roman Rain Tree, who identifies with the Dunlap Band of Mono Indians and Choinumni tribe, told Valley Public Radio.